 We Found 10 Magnetic Earrings We Think Are Pretty Cool and Deserve a Place in Your Collection

-Whether you prefer the dainty studs for a hint ofpearl or the larger, more ambitious pearls to really stand out, this set of three is perfect for you.
+Whether you prefer the dainty studs for a hint of pearl or the larger, more ambitious pearls to stand out, this set is perfect for you.

 Unlike traditional clip-on earrings that allow for a lot of weight, magnet earrings tend to stay in the stud style, featuring only a single stone or surface.
 This prevents accidental slippage and reduces the risk of a pinch if the magnets slide too far down the lobe.